-Living on the #EDGE of Cyber Security
+Living on the EDGE of Cyber Security: Big Data and Security

 A common theme at Edge was Big Data and Analytics, topics that caught my interest but not for the reasons that many of you might think.
 Though these are huge buzz words when it comes to marketing, many people don’t consider the importance of cyber security and how analytics can have an impact.
 Here is an eye popping fact for you to consider, “556 million consumer cyber crimes in 2011 or 18 adults became a victim every second.”
 This is not just a serious issue for the everyday consumer though, companies must be vigilant in their effort to prevent cyber security breaches as well.